 With the extended version of the plugin, you can enable a front-end file folder to make sharing assets easy.
 You can also restrict access to folders based on user roles, which is helpful for securing files.

-And if you need separate folders for individual users, you can give every WordPress user a private folder which is only accessible to them.
+And if you need separate folders for individual users, you can give every WordPress user a private folder that is only accessible to them.

 Enhanced Media Library – Add Taxonomies to WordPress Media Library